Thomas And Dorothy Leavey Foundation

 Catholic Education: The foundation shows particular interest in Catholic universities and K-12 schools.
 Major Catholic university recipients include Santa Clara University, University of Southern California, Loyola Marymount University, Mount Saint Mary's University, and Georgetown University.

-Healthcare and Medical Research: Hospitals, medical research facilities, and health centers receive substantial support.
+Healthcare and Medical Research: Hospitals, medical research facilities, and health centres receive substantial support.
 Major recipients include St. John's Health Center and medical research institutions.

 K-12 Education: Catholic and private schools, particularly in Southern California.
 Cathedral High School is a major recipient.